typings/typings/docs/faq.md

 ## Should I Use The `typings` Field In `package.json`?

 If you're a module author, absolutely.
 However, it can't be used properly if any of your exposed API surface (the `.d.ts` files) have dependencies that come from Typings.

-## `typings` Folder

-In normal circumstances, you don't need to commit the typings folder, unless you have problem accessing the typings (e.g. your build server is blocked from accessing the Internet).

 ## Where Do The Type Definitions Install?